oculus-samples/Unity-AssetStreaming/README.md

 * Build Addressables: Build's only the addressables
 * Build Apk: Build's only the apk (usefull when only changing code)

-## Oculus Integration Package
-In order to keep the project simple, we kept only the required features from [Oculus Integration](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022).
-We kept [VR](Assets/Oculus/VR) and [Platform](Assets/Oculus/Platform).
-To update it, import the updated Asset Store package, and select only VR and Platform.

 ## Third-Party Libraries
 In our implementation of the LOD Generator, we used a package from the Asset Store called [Mesh Baker](https://assetstore.unity.com/packages/tools/modeling/mesh-baker-5017).
 We highly recommend using Mesh Baker to create texture atlases and combine your meshes.
 Alternatively, you could write your own or get a license for something like Simplygon.